Steel Panther: Metal Shop / Metal Skool (1997–2007)

 The quartet began to gain popularity on the Sunset Strip during the early 2000s under the name Metal Shop (soon changed into Metal Skool, then into Steel Panther).
-Their lineup consisted of lead vocalist Ralph Saenz ("Michael Starr"), guitarist Russ Parrish ("Satchel"), bassist Travis Haley ("Lexxi Foxx") and drummer Darren Leader ("Stix Zadinia").
+Their original lineup consisted of lead vocalist Ralph Saenz ("Michael Starr"), guitarist Russ Parrish ("Satchel"), bassist Travis Haley ("Lexxi Foxx") and drummer Ray Luzier until he was replaced in 2003 by Darren Leader ("Stix Zadinia").
 The band did weekly shows on Monday nights at the Viper Room, and subsequently the Key Club, playing covers of hair metal hits while sharing their passion for the bands that made the songs famous.
 Despite the name changes and Saenz and Parrish putting in time in the Van Halen tribute band Atomic Punks, they finally managed to gain some success.
 In 2003, they released Hole Patrol, their self-produced debut extended play.
 The band appeared in a Discover Card advertisement as Danger Kitty and in the sitcom Drew Carey Show as themselves.
 Also in 2003, their song "Death to All But Metal" was included in a compilation CD called Hey, That's What I Call Sludge!
 Vol. 1 put out by the Metal Sludge web site.
 Their cover of the song "Fantasy" by Aldo Nova was used as the opening musical theme for the MTV program Rob Dyrdek's Fantasy Factory.
 On November 27, 2007 Metal Skool played original songs as well as covers of KISS songs at the Gene Simmons roast; they can be seen in the background of Gene Simmons' reality show Gene Simmons Family Jewels.
 That year, they also appeared as themselves on Las Vegas in the episode "The High Price of Gas".